“Our 1-year-old daughter, Brynlee, suffers from life-threatening food allergies to milk, peanuts, and tree-nuts. She has had anaphylaxis 5 times.

 The next few weeks, we felt like we were living in a bubble.
 We were afraid to go anywhere.
 I could not deal with seeing my daughter like that again.
 We needed stuff, so we went to Target, got home, and she wasn’t acting normal.
 I decided to put her back in the car and take her to the ER.
 While I was driving, I looked in the mirror, and saw that her lips were blue and she was trying to cry, but couldn’t get the air out.
 I was on the phone with 911, speeding to the nearest exit with my hazard lights on, since there was no shoulder, praying that she was not going to die.
 My sister met me at the gas station off the exit and I pulled Brynlee out of her car seat, while 911 instructed me to administer the epi, since she had a history of anaphylaxis.
 We were taken by ambulance and observed for 4 hours.
 The mystery of what we came in contact with on the shopping cart, is still unknown.

 We had her check-up and shots a few weeks later.
-Everything was fine until three hours after we had gotten home, she broke out in hives, was screaming, and pale.
+Everything was fine until three hours after we had gotten home, she broke out in hives, was screaming, and was pale.
 I administered epi and called 911.
-While some DTAP vaccines are cured in milk-protein, her specific dose was not.
+While some DTaP vaccines are cured in milk-protein, her specific dose was not.
 This is still a mystery.
 That’s the scariest part.

 We reluctantly went on a Disney Cruise that had been booked for a year.
 Besides the constant fear of anaphylaxis in another country or in the middle of the ocean, we had a great time.
 A few minutes before we landed home, I noticed the man in front of us was eating peanut butter Chex Mix.
 We had pre-boarded the plane to sanitize and sat in the very last row of the plane to have minimal exposure to anyone or food.
-While we were landing, our 3 year old spilled soda on my husbands lap.
+While we were landing, our 3-year-old spilled soda on my husbands lap.
 While we waited for everyone in front of us to get off the plane, I stepped in the aisle so my husband could go out and clean up in the restroom.
 The man who was eating the peanut butter Chex Mix reached his hand out and touched Brynlee.
 She instantly put her hand in her mouth.
 I gave her Benadryl immediately.
 By the time we went to get our luggage, she had hives all over her face.
 When we walked outside, I noticed her eyes and lips were swelling.
 I administered epi and called 911.
 We were taken by ambulance and observed again, for 4 hours.
 The steroids she was given made her irritable and fussy for several days.

 As a stay-at-home mom, I crave getting out of the house.
 I spent weeks researching safe places to go, since the park was filled with kids eating Goldfish, babies drinking milk, etc. I found a play place that catered to families with nut allergies.
 I worked up the courage to take our kids there and it was so neat.
-There was signs everywhere stating ‘Nut-Free facility’.
+There were signs everywhere stating ‘Nut-Free facility’.
 There was a designated lunch area.
-It was truly dreamy, until I watched a little girl approach us while eating a JIF peanut butter bar in one of the exhibits.
+It was truly dreamy until I watched a little girl approach us while eating a JIF peanut butter bar in one of the exhibits.
 I could have died right then.
-I notified the employee and he told the little girls mom, ‘This is a nut free facility and she cannot eat while walking around.’
+I notified the employee and he told the little girl’s mom, ‘This is a nut-free facility and she cannot eat while walking around.’
 The mom said, ‘Well, what’s the problem????’
 We went to the opposite side of the facility, but Brynlee had begun breaking out in hives.
 I gave her Benadryl and we left.
 About 3 hours later, the hives broke through the Benadryl and then she started vomiting.
 I administered epi and again, she was transported by ambulance and monitored in the Emergency Room.

 The hardest part is that people do not recognize a milk allergy like they do peanut allergies.
 Milk is just as life-threatening to some people as peanuts.
 Unlike lactose intolerance, milk allergies are not a digestive issue.
 They affect your immune system.
 Milk is in everything and often hidden.
 I fear for the day that our daughter has to go to school and avoid social events, because everything is based around food.
 We have very few friends, avoid social events, can’t eat out due to the risk of cross-contact, fear traveling or going in public, and live every day stressed and on our toes ready to save our daughter’s life with epinephrine.
 Wherever Brynlee goes, her medical kit does too.
 We have to ask people not to touch her in public, she can’t ride in a shopping cart, we don’t go to parks or play places since we can’t take the risk unknowingly exposing her to her allergens.
 Even skin contact with milk causes all-over body hives.